Pacific Coast Highway (song)

 "Pacific Coast Highway" is the fifteenth single by the alternative rock group Hole.
 It is the second single from the band's fourth studio album Nobody's Daughter.
-It was released as a digital download on April 6, 2010, and was added on modern rock radio in the United States on May 5, 2010.
+It was released as a digital download on April 6, 2010, and was added to modern rock radio in the United States on May 5, 2010.

 Background and history

 "Pacific Coast Highway" was written by Courtney Love in a Los Angeles hotel on December 24, 2005.
 The song was later contributed to by the producer Linda Perry and Billy Corgan.
 In 2009, when being recorded as a Hole song, various new additions were made to the song, most notably a solo and a final bridge, both of which were written by the guitarist, Micko Larkin.